antdke/antdke.co/content/posts/2021-02-09--I-Just-Want-To-Post.md

 All I want to do is put shit out and not see the results (good or bad) because I'm my own worst critic.

-- If it's good, then it fuels my ego & gives me a dopamine high.
+- If it's good, then it fuels my ego & gives me an insatiable dopamine high.
 - If it's bad, then I feel shitty and just criticize myself on why it was so bad.

 Because I’m such a critic of myself, it’s basically self-harm to start thinking about what others think — I’ll just criticize myself to infinity.